KasperskyLab/Kaspresso/docs/Wiki2/Matchers_actions_assertions.md

 #Matchers, Actions and Assertions

-As you all know Kaspresso is based on Espresso (if you're not familiar with espresso, check out the [official docs](https://developer.android.com/training/testing/espresso).
+As you all know Kaspresso is based on Espresso (if you're not familiar with espresso, check out the [official docs](https://developer.android.com/training/testing/espresso)).

-<br> According to [official docs](https://developer.android.com/training/testing/espresso/basics) the main components of Espresso include the following:
+According to [official docs](https://developer.android.com/training/testing/espresso/basics) the main components of Espresso include the following:
 * `Espresso` – Entry point to interactions with views (via `onView()` and `onData()`).
 Also exposes APIs that are not necessarily tied to any view, such as `pressBack()`.
 * `ViewMatchers` – A collection of objects that implement the `Matcher<? super View>` interface.
 You can pass one or more of these to the `onView()` method to locate a view within the current view hierarchy.
 * `ViewActions` – A collection of ViewAction objects that can be passed to the `ViewInteraction.perform()` method, such as `click()`.